 2.6.2.2 Application of the eight Principles of Quality Management

-2.6.2.2.1 Members should apply the eight Principles of Quality Management to the implementation of WIGOS as specified in Appendix 2.5 to this section.
+2.6.2.2.1 Members should apply the eight Principles of Quality Management to the implementation of WIGOS as specified in Appendix 2.5.

 Note: The eight principles of QM are specified in Volume IV of WMO the Technical Regulations (WMO-No. 49).